binarymist/awesome-secdevtools/readme.md

 #### PowerShell

+* [psmsf](https://github.com/nixawk/psmsf) - PowerShell assistant in the generation of exploit payloads and/or files.
 * [PowerShellArsenal](https://github.com/mattifestation/PowerShellArsenal) - PowerShell repository used to aid a reverse engineer.
 The module can be used to disassemble managed and unmanaged code, perform .NET malware analysis, analyse/scrape memory, parse file formats and memory structures, obtain internal system information, etc.
 * [Empire](https://github.com/adaptivethreat/Empire) - PowerShell post-exploitation agent.
 Draws heavily on PowerSploit for one.
 * [PowerSploit](https://github.com/PowerShellMafia/PowerSploit) - Collection of PowerShell modules that can be used to aid penetration testers during all phases of an assessment.